westonganger/rearmed-rb/README.md

 Post.reset_auto_increment # reset mysql/mariadb/postgresql/sqlite auto-increment column, if contains records then defaults to starting from next available number
 # or with options
 Post.reset_auto_increment(value: 1, column: :id) # column option is only relevant for postgresql

-Post.dedupe # remove all duplicate records, defaults to all of the models column_names except timestamps
-# or with options
-Post.dedupe(delete_method: :destroy) # to ensure all callbacks are fired Post.dedupe(columns: [:name, :content, :category_id]
-Post.dedupe(skip_timestamps: false) # skip timestamps defaults to true (created_at, updated_at, deleted_at)
-Post.dedupe(keep: :last) # Keep the last duplicate instead of the first duplicate by default

 Post.find_in_relation_batches # this returns a relation instead of an array Post.find_relation_each # this returns a relation instead of an array